jub0t/Mechon/readme.md

 1. Run `npm install`
 2. Run `node .`, and wait for initialization to complete(must).
 If you stop while initialization, you will have to do it all over again.
-3. Run `node .`, and now your panel is running
+3. Run `node .`, and now your panel is running on a random port(can be changed).

 ## Customize